jcwright77/engaging_cluster_howto/README.md

     -   cifs (windows): Not available at this time. possible but not up as a service. brings in username and domain mapping issues.

-    -   x2go (all platforms): Not recommended at this time for file transfers. buggy, requires `fuse` group membership on server.
+    -   x2go (all platforms): Not recommended at this time for file transfers. buggy for file transfers, requires `fuse` group membership on server.

     -   bash under windows (WSL available with windows 10): for power users, enables scp, sshfs.
 Requires activation of developer mode.